 Purpose: The IWMF Research Grant Program is pledged to promote and support basic research leading to improved understanding of the cause, diagnosis, treatment, and cure for the disease Waldenstrom’s macroglobulinemia (WM).
 Based on this strategy, the IWMF-LLS Research Roadmap Initiative was recently developed to further our knowledge in four specific areas of WM research.
-The Initiative includes a Request for Proposals that can be that can be viewed here.
+The Initiative includes a Request for Proposals, the most recent of which can be viewed here.

 Submissions: The plan for the IWMF-LLS Strategic Research Roadmap Initiative is to issue an RFP each year and to award grants for 2-4 new research proposals, depending on funding availability.
-Each project shall be 2 years in length, with the possibility of an extension for 1-2 additional years depending on the progress achieved, at a cost of up to $200,000 per year per project.
+Each project shall be 2 years in length, at a cost of up to $200,000 per year per project.
 The specific deadline to receive proposal applications will be noted in each RFP.
 Following a review process that may take up to 4-6 months, funding for successful applicants for each year is anticipated to begin in the 4th quarter.
-An application can be submitted via email.
+An application is submitted via email.
 The project description, significance, aims, and scientific approach should not exceed 12 pages in length.
 Additional pages should include references, biographical sketches, detailed budget with justification, and appendices as necessary.

 Who Can Apply: Applicants must hold an M.D., Ph.D., or equivalent degree and work in domestic or foreign non-profit organizations, such as universities, colleges, hospitals, or laboratories.
 Applications may involve multiple such institutions, and the applicant should have an independent research or academic position.
 Applicants need not be U.S. citizens, and there are no restrictions on applicant age, race, gender, or creed.
 Applications from non-academic facilities, postdoctoral positions, and the National Institutes of Health are not eligible.